California's 46th congressional district: Historical district boundaries

+2003-13

 The 2003–2013 iteration of the district was commonly considered to be typical of gerrymandering.
 It covered some or all of the following cities in Orange County: Costa Mesa, Fountain Valley, Huntington Beach, Los Alamitos, Seal Beach, and Westminster.
 In Los Angeles County, the district covered Rancho Palos Verdes, Rolling Hills, Rolling Hills Estates, Palos Verdes Estates part of Long Beach, and a very small portion of the San Pedro neighborhood of the City of Los Angeles, and Santa Catalina Island, on which Avalon was the only city.
 The district also included the whole of the Port of Los Angeles and Long Beach.

+2013-23

+Due to redistricting after the 2010 United States census, the district moved East to parts of Orange County such as Anaheim and Santa Ana.